sergiozuckermann/Equipo5/videogames/GDD_Template.md

     7. -CHR (It will allow you to get discounts in the store and better rewards but enemies have a chance of calling a new mob)

 The combat will have the following rules and characteristics:
+- The goal of the combat is to defeat every enemy by getting their stat all the way to zero.

 - On a combat you´ll be able to fight between 1 and 5 enemies.
 .
 - The combat will be in turned base until the main character or the enemies no longer has HP.